DOzernyi/LSA_templates/docs/pages/trees.md

 Forest ([here](https://ctan.org/pkg/forest?lang=en), links to CTAN) is very flexible.
 So that you don't have to read the documentation (which you should), here's a sample tree:

+* * *
+#### Disclaimer: do not copy the examples below directly, the comments separated by // below will not be recognized as such in LaTeX.
+LaTeX uses % for comments.
+Delete the comments, load the packages in the preamble and then use the examples.
+* * *

 ```js
 // a simple forest tree; Java coloring actually works nice here; requires \usepackage[linguistics]{forest}
 \begin{forest}